Frequently Asked Questions

 How long are the sessions?

-Individual sessions are 1 hour.
-Sessions with couples and family are 90 minutes.
+Individual and couples sessions are 1 hour.
 Longer sessions for any client are available if necessary or desired.
 As an example, sometimes clients prefer double sessions.

 Is everything we talk about confidential?